devkai4/news-ai-summarizer/README.md

 2. **News Processor Lambda**: Processes unprocessed news articles using AWS Bedrock for summarization
 3. **Storage**: Uses either DynamoDB or S3 for storing articles and their summaries
 4. **Notifications**: Sends summarized news to Slack via webhooks (with SNS as fallback)
-5. **Scheduling**: Uses EventBridge to run the collector on a schedule
+5. **Scheduling**: Uses EventBridge to run the collector and processor on a schedule
 6. **API**: Provides API Gateway endpoints for manual triggering

 ## Prerequisites